ztyyLV/web-twain-docs/faq/verify-if-device-is-supported.md

 - ICA Scanners (for macOS)
 - SANE Scanners (for Linux)

-There are two ways to check if a physical document scanner is compatible, which are listed as below -
+There are two ways to check if a physical document scanner is compatible:

 <strong>1) Verify via Dynamsoft’s Online Demo</strong>

-The fastest and most convenient way is to check using our <a href="https://demo.dynamsoft.com/web-twain/" target="_blank">online demo</a> - which is built based on the Dynamic Web TWAIN SDK.
+The fastest and most convenient way is to check using our <a href="https://demo.dynamsoft.com/web-twain/" target="_blank">online demo</a>, which is built based on the Dynamic Web TWAIN SDK.
 If your scanner shows in the source list and can scan documents properly, it means it works well with our SDK.

 ![source check using demo]({{site.assets}}imgs/source-check-using-demo.png)